(Last updated on August 5, 2024.)

 Check Whole Rests to output Whole Rest marks.

-Check Staff Note to output note names when Export pure MusicXML with Note Names command is executed.
+Check Note Name to Lyrics to output note names when Export MusicXML with Note Names command is issued.

-If not checked, note names for chord notes are ordered from the lowest note at bottom to the highest note at top.
+If not checked, note names for chord notes are ordered from the lowest note at the bottom to the highest note at the top.
 If checked, the order is reversed.

 Tie Stop Note

-If checked, tie stop note names are output.
+If checked, tie-stop note names are output with tie marks.

 Beams